Registered Psychologist

 Irene Spelliscy // Psychologist

-Irene has close to 30 years experience working with at-risk youth, young offenders, children, adults, and families in various roles.
+Irene has close to 30 years of experience working with at-risk youth, young offenders, children, adults, and families in various roles.
 Her academic interest focused on cognitive disabilities, self-harm, suicide, and juvenile delinquency.
 Throughout her professional career, Irene has counselled children, youth, families, and adults on such issues as anxiety, depression, self-harm, suicide, child development, learning disabilities, family conflict, parenting skills, and behavioural concerns.
 She has also presented workshops to schools, professionals, and parents on a variety of child development, parenting issues, mental health awareness, and educational issues.
-Irene has also delivered numerous health and wellness workshops for various organizations such as PCL, University of Alberta and ATB Financial.
+Irene has also delivered numerous health and wellness workshops for various organizations such as PCL, the University of Alberta and ATB Financial.

 Professional Associations